Kenneth W. Rendell

-Kenneth William Rendell (born May 12, 1943) is the founder of The International Museum of World War II in Boston, and an American dealer and expert in historical documents.
+Kenneth William Rendell (born May 12, 1943) is an American dealer and expert in historical documents.
+He founded the now defunct The International Museum of World War II near Boston, Massachusetts.
+He has also authored multiple books on history and historical documents, and has helped investigate several high-profile forgery cases.

 Early life

 Kenneth Rendell was born in 1943, the son of Harry, a pharmacist, and Pauline, an art teacher.
-In 1953 a customer in his father's drug store paid with an 1806 Liberty half-dollar, which launched Rendell into the rare coin business.
-In 1955 the Somerville Journal recounted how he sold the coin for $3.50, used the money to begin his business, and later bought the coin back for $4.50.
+In 1953, a customer in his father's drug store paid with an 1806 Liberty half-dollar, which launched Rendell into the rare coin business.
+In 1955, the Somerville Journal recounted how he sold the coin for $3.50, used the money to begin his business, and later bought the coin back for $4.50.

 Soon, he was sending out monthly price lists to 500 prospective clients.
-As a teen he expanded into several numismatic specialties: he became one of just two specialists in early American coinage in the colonies, political campaign memorabilia, and alternative currencies created during difficult financial times.
-In 1959 he was appointed to the committee of 35 leading rare coin dealers who set the values in A Guide Book of United States Coins, the standard reference, and was a founding member of the Rittenhouse Society, a group that published original research in the field.
+As a teen, he expanded into several numismatic specialties: he became one of just two specialists in early American coinage in the colonies, political campaign memorabilia, and alternative currencies created during difficult financial times.
+In 1959, he was appointed to the committee of 35 leading rare coin dealers who set the values in A Guide Book of United States Coins, the standard reference, and was a founding member of the Rittenhouse Society, a group that published original research in the field.

 Historical documents

 As a teen, Rendell's interests and growing expertise led him into the world of historical documents.
 He developed his business into one of the most prominent in the world, establishing galleries in New York City, Beverly Hills, and Tokyo.
-He served as an expert witness for the Internal Revenue Service in the 1973 tax court trial of former Illinois governor Otto Kerner, Jr..
+He served as an expert witness for the Internal Revenue Service in the 1973 tax court trial of former Illinois governor Otto Kerner Jr.

 Developing major collections

 By the turn of the century, Rendell's reputation as a collector had made him a leading voice in a business that, due to technological innovation, was rapidly changing.
 He helped Bill Gates start a paper library in his Shangri-La mansion on the shores of Lake Washington.

-In 1995 the University of Oklahoma Press published Rendell's book History Comes to Life: Collecting Historical Letters and Documents, considered the standard collector's guide covering all aspects of the field.
+In 1995, the University of Oklahoma Press published Rendell's book History Comes to Life: Collecting Historical Letters and Documents, considered the standard collector's guide covering all aspects of the field.